tediferJones/portfolio/README.md

 - Smaller components that are reused can be found in `./src/components/subcomponents/`
 - Bundled files and assets can be found in `./public/`
 - Requires the GitHub API for all project information
+- To launch the app in dev mode run `bun dev` and go to localhost:3000
+- To create a production build run from the current dev build `bun prod`
+    - This will delete the contents of the docs folder and replace it with the currents content of the public folder
+    - Github pages will serve the assets saved in the docs folder